pjcozzi/Articles/CIS565/GitHubRepo/README.md

 ---------

 * Feel free to rename your fork of the starter-code repo.
 For example, just because we named a repo `Project6-DeferredShader`, doesn't mean you have to.
 Likewise, feel free to edit the description at the top of the repo page.
-* Don't clutter the root directory with too many files because it will force visitors to have to scroll a lot to get to your `README.md`.
+* Don't clutter the root directory with many files because it will force visitors to have to scroll a lot to get to your `README.md`.